A father celebrates his 'unconventional' family | CBC News

 'We encountered challenges'

-Wright said most of the conflict he and his family face is when practicing their faith, particularly when he has a partner.
+Wright said most of the conflict he and his family face is when practising their faith, particularly when he has a partner.

 "It was a challenging for us find a space in terms of worship, when we would go to church as a family that was sometimes a little odd ... we encountered challenges," said Wright.

-Wright says race is more of an issue than the sex of his partners.
+Wright said race is more of an issue than the sex of his partners.

 That became apparent when he dated white men.

-"I remember one person came to me and said 'okay, okay, Robert, I'm getting my head around this gay thing but couldn't you find a brother to be with?'" he said.
+"I remember one person came to me and said 'OK, OK, Robert, I'm getting my head around this gay thing, but couldn't you find a brother to be with?'" he said.

 For Wright, it does not bother him when people point out his sexuality, race or marital status.

-He says it is because he understands where those views come from.
+He said it's because he understands where those views come from.

-"You have to have an analysis of why it is, it's not because I'm broken, it's not because I'm deficient."
+"You have to have an analysis of why it is, it's not because I'm broken, it's not because I'm deficient," he said.

 "There are structures and histories that have oppressed black and queer people."